drtingtingbi/CITS5206/README.md

+### Weclome

-# Welcome to CITS5206.
+Welcome to CITS5206.
 CITS5206 is the capstone unit for the Masters of Information Technology program.
+All learning material for this unit can be accessed from these pages.
+Click on the About link in the navigation bar for more details on what a capstone unit is and its role in the context of the Masters of Information Technology program.

+### Introduction

+The main activity in CITS5206 is the development of a software project for an industry client undertaken by a group of students.
+See the Projects-Offered-2024to review the projects offered this year.
+Projects and teams will be assigned by the unit coordinator to achieve a balance of skills, aptitudes and student preferences for the projects.
+The project will be delivered within the 12-week semester, plus a study break (there is no final exam for this unit).

 ## Contact

 - Unit Co-ordinator: Dr Tingting Bi (Tingting.Bi@uwa.au)
 - Location: G14 CSSE Building
+- 3 hours per week workshop for professional skills workshops, feedback and group meetings.

-# Project-offered 2024
+## Project-offered 2024

 <details>